stampcodes/news_manager/README.md

 # News Manager Smart Contract

 This project contains a smart contract named "News Manager" developed in Solidity and deployed on the Sepolia test network.
-The contract allows the management of news, including creating, updating, and viewing articles.
+The contract allows the management of news, including creating, validating, and viewing articles.

 ## Overview